renpy/renpy/sphinx/source/language_basics.rst

 Ren'Py statements are made of a few basic parts.

 :dfn:`Keyword`
-    A keyword is a word that must literally appear in the source code.
-They're used to introduce statements and properties.
+    A keyword is a word that must literally appear in the script of the game.
+    Keywords are used to introduce statements and properties.

     Names beginning with a single underscore (_) are reserved for Ren'Py internal use, unless otherwise documented.
 When a name